wadiemendja/watermarkNN/README.md

 # watermarkNN

 Todo :
-- when you select an other image to watermark (error)
 - add a "No watermark detected" class beside watermarks
 - to make global : image size 64
 - generate new dataset with different text sizes and backgrounds